Top diving destinations in the world

 And what about Indonesia?
 Bali is not only temples and beaches for surfing; it's also the USAT Liberty wreck, giant manta rays, and moonfish.
 Cuba is not just about music, history, or colonial architecture; it's also about coral gardens, silky sharks, and even diving with crocodiles.
 See how lucky we are?
 Divers travel twice in a single destination, we have the power to explore the uniqueness of both the surface and the depths.

-shark diving in cubaCuba's sharks are attracting more and more tourists
+shark diving in cubaCuba's Sharks are attracting more and more tourists

 Unfortunately, resources and time are limited, and although our imagination takes us to dive into the entire submerged planet, it is not possible for everyone.
 On the one hand, traveling for diving is not precisely cheap, and on the other hand, sometimes we don't know which destinations are the most suitable for our diving level, concerns, or preferences, or whether we should do it through liveaboard boats or from the shore.